geisonbiazus/blog/posts/applying-clean-architecture-in-go.md

 ### Adapters

 Each adapter implements a port interface used by the core.
 Any external dependency, that being a library, a framework, an external API, or a database, goes to an adapter.
 The adapter is the low-level detail that the high-level policy (use case) manipulates.
-This structure allows us to have multiple adapters for the same port, it also allows us to extend the behavior of the adapter by using design patterns like Composite or Decorator patterns.
+This structure allows us to have multiple adapters for the same port, it also allows us to extend the behavior of the adapter by using design patterns like Composite or Decorator.

 ### User interface